Looking to expand your children’s favourite wooden wooden train set? There are lots of choices and many makes but are they compatible?

 There are thankfully lots and lots of choices to expand your children’s wooden train set and keep their creative flowing but are they compatible?

 Do the tracks from Brio, Thomas and Friends, Bigjigs and other makes all fit together?
 Will the old trains run on the new track and vice versa.
 Will Gordon fit through the tunnels?
 Does Duncan connect to Annie & Clarabel?

-Thankfully, the answer is yes.
+Thankfully, the answer in the majority of cases, is yes.

 The vast majority of wooden tracks clip and fit together.
 While the actual design of tracks differs from one make to another they feature the same broad connections and their grooves (3 mm deep, 5 mm wide and have 20 mm between them) are the close enough on Brio, Bigjigs, Thomas and Friends and other makes to allow the trains to run without problem.
 Sometimes the track connectors from different makes won’t fit exactly but it’ll still hold the different sections in place well enough to work.